The Swaminarayan School: History

 Approximately 40% of the students' tuition fees were paid by the BAPS Organization, in line with its socio-spiritual aims.

 Since the school's inception, students had primarily been of Indian background.
 The school had participated in many student diversity initiatives across the United Kingdom.
 For instance, it was a partner in the Football Association's community initiatives to involve more Black, Asian, and Minority Ethnic (BAME) students playing and school is a scouting ground for recruiting more talent.

 The Swaminarayan School had announced it would shut in 2020, due to lack of demand and thus lack of private funding for the school.
-The last pupils graducated from the school in 2021.
+The last pupils graduated from the school in 2021.

 Curriculum

 It followed the National Curriculum of the United Kingdom, while promoting aspects of Hinduism and Hindu culture, such as dance, music in the form of Tabla, Harmonium and others as well as language.

 The Swaminarayan School achieved first place in London in the Independent Schools League Tables published by The Daily Telegraph on 13 January 2011.
 Nationally, the school was ranked fourth amongst all independent schools across the UK.